2025 PDC Women's Series: Format

-All female players outside of the top 64 of the PDC Order of Merit or are under 16 years of age on the cut-off date of a Women's Series event were eligible to compete in the Women's Series.
+All female players who were outside of the top 64 of the PDC Order of Merit, or were at least 16 years of age on the cut-off date of a Women's Series event, were eligible to compete in the Women's Series.
 Prize money was awarded at each event, with a maximum prize of £2,000 awarded to each event's winner.
 Prize money won on Women's Series events in 2025 counted towards the Women's Series Order of Merit, which was used to determine qualification for future tournaments.

 Under PDC Order of Merit Rule 6.9, the Women's Series prizes were as follows: